MaselLab/MutationLoad/README.md

 # Tskit Download

-To use tskit with the simulation code for tree sequence recording, version 0.5.8 of the tskit GitHub repository should be cloned into your home directory; this location of the repository is assumed by the Makefile for the program.
+To use tskit with the simulation code for tree sequence recording, version 0.5.8 of the tskit GitHub repository should be cloned into your home directory.
 To obtain a path to the home directory, you can use the command

 ```